Dr Simon Fox QC - Personal Injury

 Simon qualified first as a doctor at Charing Cross and Westminster Medical School and worked in the UK, New Zealand and Central Africa from 1989 to 1994.
 His experience included emergency medicine, terminal care, neurosurgery and treating casualties from the Mozambique civil war.

-In addition to his personal injury and clinical negligence work, Simon sits two days per month as Assistant Coroner in both Bristol and Gloucester.
+In addition to his personal injury and clinical negligence work, Simon sits two days per month as Assistant Coroner in Bristol.
 He lives in Cheltenham.

 Outside work Simon is a keen hill runner, competing in 24-hour events up to 100 km and 4-day events up to 160 km.